CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 In order to select a wall and retrieve properties from its building, the wall metadata must also include building metadata.
 Essentially the three-level hierarchy must be flattened into each feature, resulting in a lot of duplicate entries.

-A standard batch table with two walls per building and three buildings per block might look like:
+A standard batch table with two walls per building and three buildings per block might look like this:

 ```json
 {